 - The main cost associated with making a polished glass shelf (for example) is carefully handling, cutting, and polishing the glass, The actual raw material (glass) is a small part of the cost.
 Most small shops do not have polishing machines (like the one shown above) so the best edgework they can profitably do in-house is seamed.

 - Cutting customers’ 1/4″ or 3/8″ glass is probably worthwhile but the cost of edgework on thick glass makes it uneconomic (it does not pay to transport the newly cut glass to and from the fabricating plant).

 Artistry in Glass is operating a deliberate eco-friendly policy of cutting our carbon footprint – so we will assist in any way we can to re-purpose your annealed (non-tempered) glass.

 Many customers try to sell or barter their old tabletops when they order a new one.
-We always help out by disposing of a customer’s unwanted glass BUT the unfortunate truth is that all glass tops that have had even the slightest use have become scratched, dinged, or damaged in some way.
+We always help out by disposing of a customer’s unwanted glass BUT the unfortunate truth is that all glass tops that have had even the slightest use have become scratched, dinged, or damaged somehow.
 Even the slightest defect makes a glass tabletop unsaleable: customers insist on perfectly pristine, unblemished glass.
-There are occasional cases when a very minor scratch can be disguised by skillful sandblasting of a design – but these situations are rare.
+Occasionally, a very minor scratch can be disguised by skillful sandblasting of a design – but these situations are rare.